MRAJWANI/portfolio/README.md

 ## Education
 **Bachelor of Science, Digital and Technology Solutions (First-Class Honors)** <br>
 BPP University - School of Technology - 08/2024 <br>
-Specialising in Data and learning the skills to excel both personally and professionally
+Specialising in Data and learning the skills to excel both personally and professionally.
 * Key modules include, Database and SQL, DevSecOps, Business Analytics and Insights, Big Data, Machine Learning and AI, Object Oriented Programming, Robotic Process Automation.
 Obtained First-Class in all
 * Dissertation topic: Benchmarking Water companies in England and Wales using data science and predictive analytics across infrastructure, finance and water supply.
 <br>